Superradiant Phase is a Finite Size Effect in Two-photon Processes

 the number of photons

-and the atomic inversion,
+and the atomic inversion

-We emphasize that the ground-state energy obtained from this mean-field construction coincides with that derived from the Holstein–Primakoff and Bogoliubov transformations~\cite{Garbe2017}.
-These expressions provide the starting point for analyzing the fate of the superradiant phase as the system size is increased and the thermodynamic limit is approached.

-{\it Thermodynamic limit and disappearance of the superradiant phase---} The thermodynamic limit of the two-photon Dicke model is defined by $\mathcal{N}\to\infty$, or equivalently, when $j =\mathcal{N}/2\to\infty$.
+{\it Thermodynamic limit and disappearance of the superradiant phase---} The thermodynamic limit of the two-photon Dicke model is defined by $\mathcal{N}\to\infty$ or, equivalently, when $j =\mathcal{N}/2\to\infty$.
 In this limit, collective atom–field systems are expected to display macroscopic behavior and well-defined phase transitions.
 The analytical expressions derived in Eqs.~\eqref{eq:GroundStateEnergy}-\eqref{eq:JzVariable} allow us to track explicitly how the ground-state properties evolve with increasing system size.

 Figures~\ref{fig:JzFadingPhase}(a1)-\ref{fig:JzFadingPhase}(a3) present phase diagrams of the normalized atomic excitation $1+\langle\hat{J}_{z}\rangle/j$ [Eq.~\eqref{eq:JzVariable}] as functions of the scaled atomic frequency $\omega_{0}/\omega$ and the scaled coupling strength $\gamma/\omega$ for increasing values of $j$.
 For finite system sizes, two distinct regions corresponding to the normal and superradiant phases are separated by the critical coupling $\gamma_{\text{c}}=\sqrt{\omega\omega_{0}j/2}$.
 However, as the system size increases, the superradiant region shrinks progressively.
 In the limit $j\to\infty$, this region collapses entirely, leaving only the normal phase.
-The numerical results [Figs.~\ref{fig:JzFadingPhase}(b1)-\ref{fig:JzFadingPhase}(b3)] are in complete agreement with the analytical predictions.
-We present similar phase diagrams for the number of photons $\langle\hat{a}^{\dagger}\hat{a}\rangle$ [Eq.~\eqref{eq:PhotonNumber}] and the ground-state energy $E_{0}$ [Eq.~\eqref{eq:GroundStateEnergy}] in the Supplemental Material~\cite{footSM}.
+The numerical results in Figs.~\ref{fig:JzFadingPhase}(b1)-\ref{fig:JzFadingPhase}(b3), obtained with the ground state from the diagonalization of $\hat{H}_{\text{D}}$ [Eq.~\eqref{eq:DickeHamiltonian}], are in complete agreement with the analytical predictions.
+We present similar phase diagrams for the number of photons $\langle\hat{a}^{\dagger}\hat{a}\rangle$ [Eq.~\eqref{eq:PhotonNumber}] and the ground-state energy $E_{0}$ [Eq.~\eqref{eq:GroundStateEnergy}] in Supplemental Material~\cite{footSM}.